 John D. Freeman (Chairman) Hamad M.B.M.
-Al-Sayer Tareq M. Al-Saleh.
+Al-Sayer Rogers David LeBaron Faisal Y. Al-Awadi

 The member of the Audit Committee who, as required by the Listing Rules, is designated as independent and competent in auditing and/or accounting is John D. Freeman.
 Mr. Freeman served for many years as President and Managing Director of Quabbin Capital, a private equity investment firm as well as a board member of a number of its portfolio companies.
-The Head of Internal Audit attends all meetings and acts as Secretary of the Audit Committee.
-The Audit Committee normally requests members of Management to attend its meetings, and these invariably include the President.
+The Audit Committee normally requests members of Management to attend its meetings.